MerrittD/StudyAbroadCapstone/Database/TestScripts+Databases/ReadMe.md

  - testingAPImethods.py: tests all methods in API which directly interact with the database
  - testingDatabaseAdd+Remove+Modify.py: test database ORM to ensure proper database relationships and entity functions.
  - testingDatabaseSetup: tests creating tables and adding programs
- - PreviousDatabaseTests: contains many databases that were used during testing.
-Each database is in a different state depending on what was being tested.

 ## Known Issues